University of Dayton School of Law: Hanley Sustainability Collaborative

 Through a partnership with the University of Dayton's Hanley Sustainability Institute, students learn about issues surrounding the law and sustainability.

 Concentrations

-The law school offers students the ability to take concentrations in six different areas: Business Law & Compliance, Civil Advocacy & Dispute Resolution, Criminal Law, Human & Civil Rights Law, Law & Technology and Personal & Family Law.
+The law school offers students the ability to take concentrations in seven different areas: Business Law & Compliance, Civil Advocacy & Dispute Resolution, Criminal Law, Human & Civil Rights Law, Law & Sustainability, Law & Technology and Personal & Family Law.
 The concentrations allow students to develop their skills and knowledge in those specific areas in an effort to give them better training in the field they plan to enter.

 Non-J.D.
 Programs

 The law school offers both Master of Laws (LL.M.) and Master in the Study of Law (M.S.L.) degrees.

 M.S.L.

 Through the M.S.L. program students are provided with an overview of the legal field and how it impacts various career fields.

 Government Contracting M.S.L.

 In the Government Contracting and Procurement Program students learn the skills necessary to enter or advance in the contracting and procurement field.